Estimates: Florida growing to 22 million residents by 2022

 The bureau uses a methodology different from the Demographic Estimating Conference in Florida.

-The Florida demographers says most of the growth to the Sunshine States is coming from people moving to Florida as opposed to a natural increase from births.
+The Florida demographers say most of the growth to the Sunshine States is coming from people moving to Florida as opposed to a natural increase from births.